 Any shred of a clip can be accelerated or held down.
 You can also determine whether to fluidly link the frame rates between the portion with the speed adjustment and the remainder of the clip.

 By default, the speed remains 50%, but you can hit any speed button.

 By default, the speed remains twice normal speed (2x), that means you can speed up iMovie more than 2x, but you can hit any rate button.

-The market offers alternatives to speed up iMovie with an intuitive interface.
+The market offers alternatives on how to speed up iMovie with an intuitive interface.
 Look for highly specialized features that will make editing extremely enjoyable and immersive.
-A vast majority of the tools boast standard features for editing that include rotation, trimming, splitting, cropping and merging.
-Other features to go for include video color tweak, customized texts watermark, scene detection or verdant screen.
+A vast majority of the tools boast standard features for editing that include rotation, trimming, splitting, cropping, and merging.
+Other features to go for include video color tweak, customized texts watermark, scene detection, or verdant screen.

-Speeding up videos constitutes a staple, simple and innovative technique to broadening iMovie HD’s repertoire of effects, transitions or titles. iMovie distinguishes itself from Adobe video-editing toolkit as an easy to use the tool.
+Speeding up videos constitutes a staple, simple and innovative technique to broadening iMovie HD’s repertoire of effects, transitions, or titles. iMovie distinguishes itself from Adobe's video-editing toolkit as an easy-to-use tool.
 All versions of the program allow you to speed up a video.

 When it comes to video editing, you’ll always need to manipulate speed.
 By intermittently speeding clips up, you can narrate a long story or depict a detailed picture without sprawling out footage.
 For example, a 1-minute video sped up to 1000% packs your file down significantly.

 Do you have food for thought?
 Weigh in below or ask questions that help you take your computer environment a notch higher.